rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 In what follows I'll show how to build a computer vision application with Keras and Tensorflow for classifying dog images according to their breed.
 The presented model focuses on two particular breeds, **Chihuahua** and **Pug**, and relies on Convolutional Neural Networks, a state-of-art deep learning model for the image classification task.

 ## Convolutional Neural Networks
-**Convolutional neural networks** (*CNNs*) are a deep learning model inspired by the organization and functioning of the animal visual cortex.
+**Convolutional neural networks** (*CNNs*) are deep learning models inspired by the organization and functioning of the animal visual cortex.
 Individual neurons are arranged so as to respond to partially overlapping regions that make up the visual field, called *receptive fields*.
 These networks can learn a meaningful representation of a given image by automating the feature extraction process.
 The classical architecture of a CNN consists of a series of particular layers: